Cylinders in singular del Pezzo surfaces: Absence of Cylinders

-In this section we prove the first statement (I) of Theorem~\ref{theorem:main}, i.e., if a surface $S$ is either a del Pezzo surface of degree $2$ with only ordinary double points or a del Pezzo surface of degree $1$ with du Val singularities of types $\mathrm{A}_1$, $\mathrm{A}_2$, $\mathrm{A}_3$, $\mathrm{D}_4$ only, then it cannot admit any $(-K_{S})$-polar cylinder.
+Now we are ready to prove Theorem~\ref{theorem:main} (I), i.e., if a surface $S$ is either a del Pezzo surface of degree $2$ with only ordinary double points or a del Pezzo surface of degree $1$ with du Val singularities of types $\mathrm{A}_1$, $\mathrm{A}_2$, $\mathrm{A}_3$, $\mathrm{D}_4$ only, then it cannot admit any $(-K_{S})$-polar cylinder.

 To this end, we suppose that the del Pezzo surface $S$ contains a $(-K_{S})$-polar cylinder and then we look for a contradiction.